 No two adoption cases are the same.
 Each situation involves its own unique factors and circumstances.

-The Gonzalez Law Group handles many different kinds of adoption cases.
+The Gonzalez Law Group, PLLC handles many different kinds of adoption cases.
 In addition to private adoptions, our firm also assists with stepparent adoptions and other relative adoptions involving grandchildren, nieces, or nephews.

 Harris County Adoption Resources